Elixir-Techne/telegram-extension/README.md

 # Telegram Web chrome extension

-It is used to change chat display title for telegram web.
+This extension is used to change chat display title for telegram web.

 ## Installation